clhenrick/web_101_lessons/day_02/web_day_02.md

 - together they are the blue-prints for what we see on the web.

 - p.s.
-CSS does some interactivity but this is mostly handled by Javascript.
+CSS does some interactivity but this is primarily handled by Javascript.

-- go over character encoding article (reading assingment from last night) and why this is important.

 ## anatonomy of an HTML tag